julienshim/combined_korean_vocabulary_list/README.md

 # Vocabulary List for Korean Learning

-A programmatically-combined vocabulary list for learning Korean via Python 3, outputting in TSV (tab-serparated values) format for future database purposes.
+A programmatically-combined vocabulary list for learning Korean via Python 3, outputting in TSV (tab-serparated values) format for future database seeding purposes.

 A programm